 Allow .bss Segment to be Placed in External Memory

 Enable this option by checking CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY.
-This configuration setting is independent of the other three.

 If enabled, a region of the address space starting from 0x3F500000 will be used to store zero-initialized data (BSS segment) from the lwIP, net80211, libpp, and bluedroid ESP-IDF libraries.

 Additional data can be moved from the internal BSS segment to external RAM by applying the macro